Dictionary

 Pronunciation: (sing'kru-nīz"), [key]

-—v., -nized, -niz•ing.
+— v., -nized, -niz•ing.

-1. to cause to indicate the same time, as one timepiece with another:
+1. to cause to indicate the same time, as one timepiece with another: Synchronize your watches.

-2. to cause to go on, move, operate, work, etc., at the same rate and exactly together:
+2. to cause to go on, move, operate, work, etc., at the same rate and exactly together: They synchronized their steps and walked on together.

-to synchronize the sound of footsteps with the actor's movements.
+3. to synchronize the sound of footsteps with the actor's movements.

-b. to match the sound and action in (a scene).
+2. to match the sound and action in (a scene).

 4. to cause to agree in time of occurrence; assign to the same time or period, as in a history.